huntboom/PebbleGPT/README.md

 2. Press the "Select" button to start dictation.
 3. Speak your query or command.
 4. Wait for the AI's response to be displayed.

+### Configuration

+In the app settings, you can configure:

+1. API Provider (OpenAI or Claude)
+2. API Key for the selected provider
+3. Model selection (for OpenAI)
+4. System prompt
+5. Temperature setting
+6. Vibration on response

+Make sure to set up the correct API key for your chosen provider before using the app.

+## Contributing

+Contributions to PebbleGPT are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.